hemantaph/gwsnr/docs/performancesummary.md

-# Performance Summary for SNR Calculation
+# Performance Summary

 This summary showcases the significant computational performance of the `gwsnr` package compared to traditional methods like those in bilby.
-We benchmark two core computational techniques: the high-accuracy [inner-product]() method and the ultra-fast interpolation (or [partial-scaling interpolation]()) method.
+We benchmark two main computational techniques: the high-accuracy inner-product (or [noise weighted inner-product](https://gwsnr.readthedocs.io/en/latest/innerproduct.html)) method and the ultra-fast interpolation (or [partial-scaling interpolation](https://gwsnr.readthedocs.io/en/latest/interpolation.html)) method.

 ## Test Environment